lambdaclass/concrete/ROADMAP.md

 Three implementation audits on 2026-07-18 reproduced nine numbered defects in previously dark stdlib trusted bodies, Mono/Elab/SSACleanup boundaries, and the reducer, plus a four-part proof-freshness class.
-They occupy the first positions in the one global sequence; every later milestone continues the same numbering.
+The surface-gate task comes first because it protects those fixes; the defects immediately follow it in the one global file-order sequence.

+### Task R-0022

+**Objective:** Unify every fast fail-closed surface gate locally and in CI Add one documented target, `make test-fast-surface-gates`, used unchanged by the pre-push routine and CI's Language-surface job.
+It owns diagnostic-code completeness, quadratic-append baselines, public API/interface inventory, capability/trust/ownership manifest truth, construction and consumer coverage, generated-file drift, import firewalls, and visibility/construction fixtures.

+Adding an E-code, public item, IR constructor, manifest fact, generated file, or counted append pattern must fail locally exactly as it fails remotely.
+The target prints the exact constituent command on failure; CI may not maintain a hidden second checklist.
+Gate the gate by removing one representative row from each inventory family and proving the aggregate target fails for the intended reason.

-### Task 1
+### Task R-0001

 **Objective:** Fix bug 051 — user generic-enum memory corruption User-defined generic enums retain one name/declaration while Lower uses instantiation-specific payload offsets, so mixed layouts can write beyond the emitted aggregate.